The Hermitage No-Kill Cat Shelter Board of Directors

 Bonnie shares her home and life with her five beloved cats.

-Cathy Peterson – Vice President
+Cathy Peterson – Treasurer

 Born and raised on a small dairy farm in Wisconsin, Cathy developed an appreciation and love of animals at a young age.
 She moved to Arizona in 1999 to pursue her career in healthcare and recently retired as the Chief Financial Officer from the Children’s Clinics.
 She is the doting mother of two cats and one dog.
 Retirement has allowed her to expand her love of animals and join the Board of the Hermitage to pursue their mission of advocating for animal rights and ending needless euthanasia of at-risk felines through protection, adoption, and sanctuary.